ICICI Prudential Life Insurance Company Limited

 (e) The final dividend paid by the Company during the year, in respect of the same declared for the previous year, is in accordance with Section 123 of the Act to the extent it applies to payment of dividend.

-(f) Based on our examination which included test checks, the company has used an accounting software for maintaining its books of account which, along with access management tools, as applicable, have a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software.
+(f) Based on our examination which included test checks, the Company has used an accounting software for maintaining its books of account which, have a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software.
 Further, during the course of our audit we did not come across any instance of audit trail feature being tampered with.
+Furthermore, the audit trail has been preserved by the Company as per the statutory requirements for record retention.

 Chartered Accountants Chartered Accountants